Waste Disposal Procedures

 Boxes must be packed with care, paying attention to weight (less than 30 lbs.) and volume (less than 4/5th full).
 The box must be taped to prevent accidental opening.
 Each box should be labeled with the following information legible and visibly printed: BUILDING NAME, ROOM NUMBER, RESEARCHER’S NAME and PHONE NUMBER.
 Once properly secured, place the box in the hall corridor against the wall for daily pickup by Environmental Health and Safety personnel.
 Open bio-boxes are not to be stored in common areas such as hallways, etc.

 Any waste containing viable cultures of microorganisms must be autoclaved.
+Potentially infectious biohazard liquid waste must be autoclaved or inactivated by an appropriate amount of disinfectant.
+After disinfection, liquid wastes rendered noninfectious may be disposed of by the sanitary sewer system.
+Small quantities (less than 25 mL) of liquid biohazardous wastes that are BSL-1 or BSL-2 may be sealed in plastic leak-proof labware and disposed of in a biohazard box.
 If you need help in determining if your waste needs to be autoclaved, contact the Biosafety Officer, Taylor Kriete, at firstname.lastname@example.org or 568-6586.

 SHARPS containers are not to be overfilled, and must close without any protrusions.
 When full, snap the lid shut tape the container closed, and place the container in a bio-hazard waste box.
 SHARPS containers are available for purchase through LSUHSC Medical Stores.